What Bins Do You Need For Tattoo Shop Waste Disposal? 💉

 One of the most interesting things we noted when lockdown eased in Australia and other countries – was how so many people rushed to tattoo parlours as soon as possible.
 The media even reported that many people had done very poor self inflicted tattoos during lockdown.

-Thankfull as at July 1 2020 – lockdown is easing in most areas – so you can avail of a clean tattoo shop to ensure the highest levels of hygiene and quality.
+Thankfully, lockdown has eased the last year in most areas, so you can avail of a clean tattoo shop to ensure the highest levels of hygiene and quality.

-Many of our customers operate tattoo parlours throughout Australia – and a very common question is what sort of bins do I need for tattoo shop waste disposal.
+Many of our customers operate tattoo parlours throughout Australia, and a very common question they often ponder on is “What sort of bins do I need for an effective tattoo shop waste disposal”?

 Customers want to ensure a clean and safe environment and also be compliant with any relevant legislation.